 This was the largest give-back project that we’ve ever done, and the level of heart-connection that we experienced was amazing.
 We had a ton of fun building together, but more importantly, we got to impact people’s lives in a tremendous way and understand how much each of us can impact the world when we put our hearts and mind towards it.

-With that being said, I want to share some highlights of the different activities we experienced, but I also encourage you to go check out the full album on Facebook to absorb more of what was captured.
+With that being said, you can watch a recap of our 2019 Referral Adventure Trip below, and I also encourage you to go check out the full album on Facebook to absorb more of what was captured.

 With a team of just under 50 people between BTA staff and members, we set our sights on building two homes for two different families in record-setting time – and we did it!